-Guilin Day 8:
+Day 8: Guilin

 Embark on a tour to Elephant Trunk Hill, the iconic rock formation resembling an elephant drinking from the Li River.
-Visit the South China Pearl Factory where you will have the opportunity to buy these precious stones.
 Later, visit the Sun and Moon Pagodas and the ancient South City Gate then set sail on a serene cruise, navigating the network of canals and walkways of the Two Rivers and Four Lakes.
 Sightseeing today is approximately 2-3 hours on foot.